Once Upon a Time season 5: Casting

 Adam Horowitz announced on Twitter that Amy Manson had been cast in the role of the Scottish archer Princess Merida from Brave.
-Addressing rumours surrounding the characters origins Kitsis and Horowitz stated, "we are sticking to the canon of the movie Brave in terms of who her parents are and where she came from, but post-movie is where our Once Upon a Time spin comes into play".
+Addressing rumours surrounding the character's origins for the show, Kitsis and Horowitz stated, "we are sticking to the canon of the movie Brave in terms of who her parents are and where she came from, but post-movie is where our Once Upon a Time spin comes into play".
 On September 8, Meghan Ory was confirmed to be returning for multiple episodes of the season as Little Red Riding Hood / Ruby, while on September 15, Horowitz revealed that Jamie Chung would be returning as Mulan.
 Both Chung and Ory made their first appearance this season in "The Bear King".

 The premiere episode of the season, "The Dark Swan", saw the return of David-Paul Grove as Doc, Faustine Di Bauda as Sleepy, Jeffrey Kaiser as Dopey, Michael Coleman as Happy, Mig Macario as Bashful, Raphael Alejandro as Roland, Timothy Webber as the Apprentice and Ingrid Torrance as the Severe Nurse who is revealed during the episode to be the show's version of Nurse Ratched from Ken Kesey's One Flew Over the Cuckoo's Nest, and introduced Lee Majdoub as Sir Kay and Mckenna Grace as young Emma.
 Towards the end of the month, David Anders was confirmed to be returning as Dr. Victor Frankenstein / Dr. Whale.
 The second episode of the season, "The Price", introduced Olivia Steele Falconer as Violet, a love interest for Henry.

 On October 14, it was announced that Adam Croasdell was cast as Hook's father, who would appear in a flashback before the midseason finale, and was later revealed to be called Brennan.
 The fifth episode, "Dreamcatcher", saw the introduction of Ryan Robbins as Sir Morgan, Violet's father, and Guy Fauchon as Vortigan.
 The sixth episode of the season, "The Bear and the Bow", introduced Paul Telfer as Lord Macintosh, Marco D'Angelo as Lord MacGuffin and Josh Hallem as Lord Dingwall while the seventh episode, "Nimue", saw the introductions of Jason Simpson as Adda, Caroline Ford as Nimue, Darren Moore as Vortigan and Graham Verchere as a younger Merlin's Apprentice.

 On October 27, Glenn Keogh and Caroline Morahan were cast as Merida's parents King Fergus and Queen Elinor respectively.
 During October and November 2015, multiple recurring characters from previous seasons were confirmed to be returning for the 100th episode, "Souls of the Departed", including Barbara Hershey as Cora, Robbie Kay as Peter Pan, Giancarlo Esposito as Magic Mirror / Sidney Glass, and Emma Caulfield as the Blind Witch, who was last seen during the first season episode "True North".
 The episode also introduced a recurring character, Hades (initially dubbed "The Distinguished Gentleman"), who was portrayed by Greg Germann.
 On February 22, it was announced that Michael Raymond-James will also return in the 100th episode as the deceased Neal Cassidy.